mozilla/open-leadership-training-series/_articles/opening-your-project/write-a-great-project-readme.md

 date: 2016-10-06 14:05:56
 time: "20 min"
 following: _articles/opening-your-project/start-your-project-roadmap.md
+summary: "In this module, you’ll create a short text document called a “README” file, to welcome newcomers to your project."
+prereq: "Have completed all previous sections and modules"
+format: >
+  *   Read text and explore links

+  *   Do a short thinking and writing exercise (you can do it on your own but it’s best done with one or two community members, if available)
+materials: "Pen and paper, or a computer with word processing software"

 ---
 * TOC
 {:toc}

-## Summary

-In this module, you’ll create a short text document called a “README” file, to welcome newcomers to your project.

-## Table of Contents

-2.3.1\.
-About README files

-2.3.2 Assignment: Write your README

-## What You’ll Need to Start

-*   Have completed all previous sections and modules

-## What You’ll Do

-*   Read text and explore links
-*   Do a short thinking and writing exercise (you can do it on your own but it’s best done with one or two community members, if available)

-## Materials You’ll Need:

-*   Pen and paper, or a computer with word processing software

-## Time to complete:

-*   15-20 minutes, or as needed

 ## 2.3.1\.
 About README files